shahd9290/Competitive-Revision-Website/README.md

 Ensure that the terminal is pointing to the `/frontend` directory.

 Run `npm install` to install all required dependencies for Next.js to function.
+Run `npm audit fix` if required.

 Run `npm run dev` to start the application.
 The application can then be found at `localhost:8080`